elastos/Elastos.CarrierClassic.Native/README.md

 With CMake, Elastos Carrier can be cross-compiled to run on Android as a target platform, while compilation is carried out on MacOS host.

-**Prerequisite**: Android NDK 'android-ndk-r16b' or higher must be downloaded onto the host Linux based host.
+**Prerequisite**: Android NDK 'android-ndk-r16b' or higher is required for macOS (x86_64).
+Android NDK 'android-ndk-r17c' or higher is required for macOS (ARM64).
 Android NDKs (such as 'android-ndk-r18b-darwin-x86_64' for MacOS Host) can be downloaded from [Android developer web site](https://developer.android.com/ndk/downloads/).
 Please make sure to extract the downloaded NDK.

 Open a new terminal window.